gazorby/strawchemy/README.md

     )
 ```

-If you don't specify a repository type, Strawchemy will automatically choose between sync and async repositories based on the session type.
-This is controlled by the `repository_type` configuration option.
+By default, Strawchemy uses the StrawchemySyncRepository as its repository type.
+You can override this behavior by specifying a different repository using the `repository_type` configuration option.

 ## Configuration